NithishNithi/go-jenkins-mcp/QUICKSTART.md

 Ask Claude:
 - "List all Jenkins jobs"
-- "What's the status of the latest build for [job-name]?"
+- "What's the status of the latest build for main-pipeline?"
-- "Trigger a build for [job-name]"
+- "Trigger a build for deployment-job"
-- "Show me the build log for build #42 of [job-name]"
+- "Show me the build log for build #42"

-## Common Issues
+## Troubleshooting

 ### "Connection refused"
-- Check that `JENKINS_URL` is correct and accessible
+- Verify `JENKINS_URL` is correct and accessible
-- Verify Jenkins is running
+- Check that Jenkins is running

 ### "Authentication failed"
 - Verify your API token is correct